abhinav4848/Obsidian-Medicine/ankylosing spondylitis.md

 - bamboo spine.
 - Dagger #sign: A single central radio-dense line related to ossification of supraspinous and interspinous ligaments
 - Syndesmophytes: due to ossification of outer fibers of annulus fibrosus
-- Chest x-ray: apical fibrosis -> Spirometry shows restrictive changes.
+- Chest x-ray: apical fibrosis -> [[spirometry]] shows restrictive changes.
 # Treatment
 - Exercise & NSAID,
 - Anti-TNF.
-(Mx of [[Churg-Strauss]] is Steroids)
+(Mx of [[eosinophilic granulomatosis with polyangiitis|Churg Staruss]] is Steroids)
-- Methotrexate, Sulphasalazine are disease modifiers which are useful only if peripheral involvement exists.
+- [[Methotrexate]], Sulphasalazine are disease modifiers which are useful only if peripheral involvement exists.
 Not if only axial symptoms.